All Products

 Note

-Configure the Collector's resource limits (CPU and memory) according to application request volume to ensure it can process all data properly.
+Configure the resource limits (CPU and memory) for the Collector based on your application's request volume to ensure that it can process all data.

 apiVersion: v1